 Penny’s professional qualifications include a Bachelor of Arts, Bachelor of Social Work, Graduate Diploma in Public Policy, Master of Urban Planning and Diploma from the Australian Institute of Company Directors.

 Peter is an engineer with over 35 years water industry and local government experience.
 His is currently the Managing Director at Hunter H2O.
 His previous roles have included CEO at Seqwater, CEO at Armidale Regional Council, General Manager System Strategy at Hunter Water Corporation and Chief Operating Officer at Hunter Water Australia.
 His Board experience includes ICON Water, Australian Water Association, Mackay Regional Council Water Board and Newcastle Institute of Energy and Resources.
-Peter is also currently a Conjoint Professor in the School of Engineering at the University of Newcastle.
+Peter is also currently an Adjunct Professor in the School of Engineering at the University of Newcastle.

 Peter’s professional qualifications include a Bachelor of Engineering, Master of Environmental Studies, Postgraduate Diploma of Management and Corporate Director’s Diploma.
 His major awards include being named in the ‘Top 100 Most Influential Engineers in Australia’ by Engineers Australia in 2014 and 2015, and ‘Professional Engineer of the Year’ by the Newcastle Division of Engineers Australia in 2009.
 As a leader in community education, Peter established the ‘Water For Life’ program for South East Queensland.